Using Social Media Strategically to Advance Your Mission

 The campus and surrounding areas offer a myriad of opportunities for recreation and sightseeing.
 World-class shopping and dining are located only a mile away at the Stanford Shopping Center.
 A half hour drive north brings you to San Francisco.
 A two hour drive south brings you to Carmel-by-the-Sea, where you can take in breathtaking views of the Pacific Ocean.
 To find out more, visit Stanford’s Visitor Information Services.

-Sheraton Palo Alto
+The Sheraton Palo Alto

-You can also view a list of other nearby lodging with a variety of price ranges.
+View a list of other nearby lodging with a variety of price ranges.
 We do not have room blocks at these locations.

-Early Bird Rate: $395 (effective through January 11, 2013)
+Early Bird Rate: $445 (effective April 2 through May 2)

 Important Registration Dates

-January 11, 2013: Early Bird rate deadline
+May 2: Early Bird rate deadline

-January 12: Regular rate begins
+May 3: Regular rate begins

-January 23: Deadline to request refund with cancelation
+May 15: Deadline to request refund with cancelation

-January 25: Last day to register online
+May 20: Last day to register online